dmvandenberg/ComMeta/README.md

 ComMeta is a program usable for analyzing metagenome-derived genomes with a comparative approach.
 It provides statistics such as the Average Nucleotide Identity (ANI) and the Average Amino acid Identity (AAI) as well as a Reciprocal Best Hit analysis and core- and variable genome analysis.
 ComMeta also uses Circos to create plots showing either the overlapping region between genomes or information about single genomes (GC%, GC skew, features and contigs).
 To do the analyses various published tools have been used (listed below).

 ## Instalation
-ComMeta makes use of the Biopython and jinja2 python packages, and assusmes the following 3rd party dependencies are on your system path.
+ComMeta is python 2.7 written and makes use of the Biopython and jinja2 python packages.
+To use ComMeta the following 3rd party dependencies should be on your system path.

 - [Prokka](https://github.com/tseemann/prokka) >= v1.12: Seemann, T. (2014).
 Prokka: rapid prokaryotic genome annotation.
 Bioinformatics, 30(14), 2068-2069.
 - [OrthoANIu](https://www.ezbiocloud.net/tools/orthoani) >= v1.2: Lee, I., Kim, Y. O., Park, S. C., & Chun, J. (2016).
 OrthoANI: an improved algorithm and software for calculating average nucleotide identity.
 International journal of systematic and evolutionary microbiology, 66(2), 1100-1103.